Dana-Codes/AirBnB_clone/web_static/README.md

-this is my read me file for AirBnb web-static project
+my read file for the airbnb project